seanofw/opentk-faq/OpenTK_FAQ.md

 ### How fast is OpenTK?

 For a .NET library, OpenTK is *very* fast.
-It uses hand-optimized IL assembly to minimize overhead when calling OpenGL functions, and we take great pains to make it as efficient as possible.
+OpenTK 3 and 4 use hand-optimized IL assembly to minimize overhead when calling OpenGL functions, and OpenTK 5 will use the new C# function pointers to reduce overhead even further.

+We take great pains to make it as efficient as possible.
 However, keep in mind that the underlying runtimes (.NET/Mono) use both JIT compilation and garbage collection, which can complicate the definition of “fast.”
 Still, we place significant emphasis on performance, so if you believe something could run faster, please [open an issue on our GitHub](https://github.com/opentk/opentk/issues)!

+### Does OpenTK support...

+#### Vulkan or Metal?

+OpenTK does not currently support [Vulkan](https://www.vulkan.org/) or [Metal](https://developer.apple.com/metal/).
+OpenTK 5 won’t either, but the changes for OpenTK 5 may make it easier to support Vulkan in the future.
+Feel free to submit a pull request and [help out](#How-can-I-help)!

+#### DirectX or Direct3D?

+OpenTK is focused on cross-platform, portable, open standards.
+There are other libraries that support DirectX if you want to exclusively target Microsoft platforms.

+#### OpenVG?
+OpenVX?
+OpenXR?

+OpenTK does not currently support the Khronos group’s other open standards.
+Feel free to submit a pull request and [help out](#How-can-I-help)!